Llamato/fgpl/README.md

 # fgpl The Fighting Game Programming Language

-FGPL was created to to answer one simple question.
+FGPL was created to answer one simple question.
 Can you make a programming language you can write with an arcade stick or an all button controller typically used to play fighting games.

 ## How it works